 This is just a small sample of the hundreds of codes CBP uses to indicate the status of a given shipment.
 They’re used for everything from port of entry changes to prohibition of loading within a given area.

-Officially, the CBP will also assign specific codes, called disposition codes.
-These short codes are used in the Automated Manifest System (AMS) to show specific actions being taken against.
+CBP and PGAs record actions using disposition codes in ACE.
+Any hold typically leads to an intensive exam if issues persist .
+These short codes are used in the Automated Manifest System (AMS) to show specific actions being taken against certain imports.

 From start to finish, these are the typical steps involved in the holds process:

-The CBP will either inform the Importer of Record (IOR) directly or have the message passed along via the carrier or customs broker.
-Official notifications are in writing, and they include the reason for the hold along with suggestions on the next steps to take.
+CBP will either inform the Importer of Record (IOR) directly or have the message passed along via the carrier or customs broker.
+Official notifications include the reason for the hold along with suggestions on the next steps to take.

-Once a shipment is officially being held for additional inspection, it gets transferred to an CES.
-These locations are under private ownership, but supervised by the CBP.
+Once a shipment is officially being held for additional inspection, it gets transferred to a CES.
+These locations are privately owned, but supervised by CBP.
 It’s considered extra storage time, so you will be paying for the privilege.

 An in-depth examination at the CES is done to verify content, quality, or safety of a shipment.
-The CBP uses advanced vehicle and cargo inspection systems to detect illegal or prohibited items.
-These systems can include large-scale X-ray machines and gamma-ray imaging systems.
-Even radiation detection devices can come into play.
+CBP uses advanced vehicle and cargo inspection systems to detect illegal or prohibited items.
+These systems can include large-scale X-ray machines, gamma-ray imaging systems, and even radiation detection devices

 There are three possible outcomes to customs hold and exam.

-When the CBP does need to seize an entire shipment, they’ll follow up with the shipper through a notice of seizure.
-At this stage, there may be still be a chance to salvage your shipments.
+When CBP seizes an entire shipment, they’ll follow up with the shipper through a notice of seizure.
+At this stage, there may still be a chance to salvage your shipments.
 During a forfeiture proceeding, a PGA may present other options that allow a shipment to be salvaged or allowed entry.

 Whether these make sense from a financial point of view depends on your current business plans.
 Sometimes, even when a shipment can be saved, the final cost to do so is more than the potential profit the products could generate.